 - 4Press the hotkey and speak Bangla

-Press Alt+Z for Bangla (Alt+X for English), then just talk.
+Tap Ctrl+Win for Bangla (Alt+Win for English), or click the mic on the widget, then just talk.
 Words appear in real time as you speak.

 - 5Pause to finish